lacdev/rock-paper-scissors/README.md

 # rock-paper-scissors
-The Odin Project Rock Paper Scissors Console Assignment
+The Odin Project Rock Paper Scissors Assignment from Foundations